 If you just remember one thing when writing a letter to your bride or groom, remember this: write from the heart, keep it feeling personal, and make it sound like you!
 The morning of your wedding can feel like you have a million things to do, but before you put on your wedding dress or tuxedo, take a moment to read a letter from the one you've chosen to spend your life with.
 Cherish the moment and the entire day along the way!

+To make writing the perfect wedding love letter even more special, you may want to purchase special stationery (like elegant cards from Stationery for Lovers).
 For more wedding ideas and inspiration, preview the new issue of Inside Weddings magazine, discover wedding etiquette mistakes you don't realize you're making, and see the best save the date card ideas you can buy online!